Serbia: Morava Corridor Motorway-05

 The Morava Corridor Motorway Project consists of a greenfield 112 km dual-carriageway tolled motorway within a 900-meter right of way, located approximately 200 km south of Belgrade in a low-level floodplain running east-west along the West Morava River Valley.
 The project includes (i) above-ground structures such as interchanges, bridges, culverts, and overpasses/underpasses; (ii) a telecommunication network supported by power lines and communication cables to connect the telecom stations within the motorway and manage traffic through various traffic control, surveillance, and tolling systems; and (iii) river regulation works intended to protect the project and its surrounding areas from flooding.

-In February 2025, CAO received a complaint from a community member of Krusevac, Serbia, raising environmental and social issues relating to the expropriation of their land and property for the construction of the Morava Motorway in Serbia.
+In February 2025, CAO received a complaint from a community member and her family in Krusevac, Serbia, raising concerns related to the land expropriation process, valuation and compensation, stakeholder engagement, resettlement impacts, and the company’s grievance mechanism, in connection with the expropriation of their land and property for the construction of the Kosevi interchange and access roundabout of the Morava Corridor Motorway project.

 In April 2025, CAO found the complaint eligible and initiated an assessment.
-During the assessment, the parties did not reach an agreement to address the issues raised in the complaint through a CAO-facilitated dispute resolution process, therefore, in accordance with the CAO Policy, the case was transferred to CAO’s Compliance function for an appraisal of MIGA’s environmental and social performance
+During the assessment, the parties did not reach an agreement to resolve the issues through a CAO-facilitated dialogue, therefore, in accordance with the CAO Policy, the case was transferred to CAO’s Compliance function for an appraisal of MIGA’s environmental and social performance.